SURF Awards: Preparing a Successful Application

 chevron-up-thick

 Your first letter of recommendation must be from the faculty member who will serve as your research advisor and will supervise the summer work.
-Please ask him/her to address all of the following in the letter:
+Please ask them to address all of the following in their letter:

-• His/her knowledge of and familiarity with your research project.
+• Their knowledge of and familiarity with your research project.

-• His/her estimation of your academic and personal traits which would contribute to a successful SURF experience.
+• Their estimation of your academic and personal traits which would contribute to a successful SURF experience.

-• His/her assessment of your chances for success and why your project proposal would be important to your field and to your development as a scholar.
+• Their assessment of your chances for success and why your project proposal would be important to your field and to your development as a scholar.

 Deadline for Submission